sidathasiri/personal-page/sidathasiri/content/post/Building-WebSocket-APIs-with-AWS-API-Gateway-and-CDK.md

 - **Easy message routing:** AWS API Gateway permits you to define routes for WebSocket messages and map them to specific AWS Lambda functions, enabling you to handle them as required.
 - **Monitoring and Logging:** AWS CloudWatch Logs and Metrics monitors the WebSocket APIs created with AWS API Gateway, allowing us to monitor its statuses and get alerts when it needs our attention to investigate any critical issue.

-## Basics of AWS API Gateway for WebSocket APIs
+## Concepts of API Gateway WebSocket APIs

 AWS API Gateway service utilizes its fundamental concepts, such as models, authorizers, and stages for WebSocket APIs as well.
 Below are the additional concepts we need to know when using WebSocket APIs.